Cleaning Tips for Blinds & Shades

 Shades are more aesthetically pleasing when they are perfectly crisp.
 Humidity, being raised for long periods of time, and exposure to open air are things that can cause shades to become wrinkled.
 There are three options that are most effective to help get the wrinkles out.
 This will help restore the beautiful uniform appearance of the fabric.
 They are as follows:

-If you’re constantly having your shades rolled up and raised for long periods of time they can naturally get wrinkly.
-Getting out the wrinkles is difficult if they are constantly being raised and lowered.
-They never have a chance to iron out on their own.
 For the most natural and non-intrusive method simply lower your shades all the way down and keep them that way for between 48-72 hours.
-You should need to do any extra work.
+This is especially effective when the shades are exposed to direct sunlight on warm days.
+You shouldn’t need to do any extra work.
 The wrinkles should come out naturally.

 It’s convenient to use chemical solutions that are designed to release wrinkles.
 Be extra cautious when using these on your shades.
 Make sure to check the cleaning and care instructions before you start spraying it all over.
 Test a small inconspicuous area to make sure that the spray will not damage the fabric.
 If once you test there isn’t any stains, fading, or discoloring of the fabric, the wrinkle spray will be safe to use and is a great alternative to using a handheld steamer.